 If you are already claiming Housing Benefit, this will include help with your rates.

 Universal Credit won’t help with rates.
 Instead, you have to apply for a rates rebate.
 This is a different online claim system.
 You need to set up an account and put in details about your landlord and your property.
 If you’re having problems setting up your claim, call 0300 200 7802.
 Get advice if you aren't sure how to claim help with rates.

 Getting other benefits

-Universal Credit or Housing Benefit can help with rent, but you may also be entitled to help with your living costs.
+Universal Credit or Housing Benefit can help with rent, but you might also be able to get benefits to help with your living costs.
 Contact Make the Call to find out about the different benefits you can apply for.

 Social landlords have promised not to evict people who are struggling to pay rent because of coronavirus.
 They may try to evict you if

 Get advice if your landlord says you have to go to court or that you have to leave your home.

 Keep a record of when you reported any problems in your home and any updates your landlord has given you about when the repairs will be done.